Health care sharing ministry: Requirements under the Affordable Care Act

-MCS Medical Cost Sharing, founded after 1999, does not meet the qualifications, but offers to pay the tax penalties incurred by members.

-Altrua HealthShare has also been recognized as a qualifying health care sharing ministry, due to its merger with Blessed Assurance Bulletin.

-Anabaptist Healthshare is recognized as a health care sharing ministry by the U.S. Department of Health & Human Services.

 In 2017, a healthcare sharing organization tailored to Jews, United Refuah, was launched.
 The group claims to be recognized as a healthcare sharing organization by the Centers for Medicare & Medicaid Services (CMS).

 Tax deductibility

 Monthly share payments are not deductible from US federal income tax as either a medical expense (because it is not a payment for insurance) or a charitable deduction (because it is a payment for goods and services).
-Member payment in excess of their required monthly minimum, however, may be deductible as a charitable contribution.
-In a proposed rule, dated June 8, 2020 the IRS has proposed to change the deductibility of share payments.
+Member payments in excess of the required monthly minimum, however, may be deductible as a charitable contribution.
+In a proposed rule, dated June 8, 2020, the IRS has proposed to change the deductibility of share payments.

+U.S. Representative Mike Kelly (R-PA) introduced H.R.
+8776, the Health Care Sharing Ministry Tax Parity Act on June 25, 2024.
+This legislation would allow members of health care sharing ministries (HCSMs) to deduct payments made as part of their membership in their taxes by classifying regular HCSM expenses as eligible medical care expenses.

 Criticism

+Unlike regulated insurance companies, health care sharing ministries do not guarantee payment for members' health care and are not required by law to pay their members' claims for legitimate medical expenses.

 Health insurance brokers in Massachusetts are not allowed to market health care sharing ministry memberships to consumers, to avoid misleading consumers into thinking they are low-price guaranteed-issue insurance plans.
 HCSMs are not required to cover pre-existing conditions, which has led to disputes over denial of payment.

 In 2020, the California Department of Insurance issued a cease and desist order to Aliera Healthcare, Inc., and Trinity Healthshares, Inc., founded by Timothy Moses and his wife Shelley Steele, for violating California law by misleading California consumers into purchasing their products.
 It is estimated that Aliera and the Moses family pocketed 84% of member monthly plan sharing, allowing for up to 16% to be invested into the healthcare sharing ministry fund and drawing much criticism, as Affordable Care Act health plans require up to 80% of premiums to be paid towards medical plans.

-In June 2021 comedian John Oliver set up a healthcare sharing ministry in Florida called Our Lady of Perpetual Health (following his earlier satire Our Lady of Perpetual Exemption), satirizing what HCSMs are allowed to do by law, essentially having no obligation to provide any care.
+In 2021 comedian John Oliver set up a mock healthcare sharing ministry in Florida called Our Lady of Perpetual Health (following his earlier satire Our Lady of Perpetual Exemption), satirizing what HCSMs are allowed to do by law, essentially having no obligation to provide any care.

+In 2024 James L. McGinnis and Craig Anthony Reynolds, co-founders of Medical Cost Sharing, both pleaded guilty to wire fraud conspiracy.
+Their health care sharing ministry had received over $8 million in member contributions, of which they paid $5 million to themselves while paying out just $248,000 in health care claims.